 The results here will help us to quantify trade-offs between switchgrass yield and nutrient exports for different fertilization regimes.
 Better understanding fertilization requirements for pasture and switchgrass will help to assess geographic areas where water quality will be improved by the transition.
 In future scenarios, switchgrass is predicted to displace both pasture and wheat in the mid-section of this region.
-Field studies have not reached a consensus on fertilizer requirements for switchgrass (Parrish and Fike 2005), in part because growing grasses for forage requires more input than those grown for bioenergy.
-Depending on soil properties and rainfall, annual amounts of nitrogen required range from 40 to 120 kg N/ha (McLaughlin and Kszos 2005).
-Potentially, nitrogen can be applied every two or three years (McLaughlin and Kszos 2005).
-Switchgrass performed well when provided with 24 to 40 kg P/ha (Parrish and Fike 2005).
-In our final SWAT simulations, we applied 44.8 kg P/ha for all ten years and 87.4 kg N/ha after the establishment years.
-In future, we hope to define levels that attain high yields but that prevent excess leaching of nutrients into streams.
+In such scenarios, we hope to define fertilizer levels that attain high yields but that prevent excess leaching of nutrients into streams.